measurify/model-registry/README.md

 The Model Registry introduces a few concepts that describe and facilitate the full lifecycle of a ML model or dataset:

-- **Model**: an ML model created from an experiment to be registered on the system
+- **Model**: an ML model created from an experiment, to be registered on the system
 - **Dataset**: a dataset used to train models
 - **Version**: each registered model\dataset can have many versions, which is a specific file (e.g. a .onxx file for a model, a .zip file for a dataset)
-- **Metadata**: a list of name-value pairs that can be used to annotate models and datasets, including training condition, algorithm descriptions, hyperparameters employed and any relevant information useful for the user to apply the model or use the dataset
+- **Metadata**: a list of name-value pairs that can be used to annotate models and datasets, including training condition, algorithm descriptions, hyperparameters employed and any relevant information useful for a user in applying a model or using a dataset
-- **Tag**: a label that can be used to categorize models/datasets
+- **Tag**: labels that can be used to categorize models/datasets

 ## Workflow